-Cambodia has one of the fastest growing economies in the world, but unequal distribution of economic gains means many Cambodians still struggle to access quality, affordable essential health services.
-Contributing to Cambodia's health system is a priority for the Australian Government.
-In partnership with the World Bank, Australia has helped to improve health service delivery, financial protection and equity for poor Cambodians.
+Cambodia has been one of the fastest growing economies in the world over the last decade, but unequal distribution of economic gains means many Cambodians still struggle to access quality, affordable essential health services.
+Australia, with the Royal Cambodian Government and development partners, is contributing to the Health Equity and Quality Improvement Project (H-EQIP).
+H-EQIP aims to improve health outcomes and increase financial protection for poor Cambodians.

 Planned support from the Centre for Health Security focuses on systems strengthening activities based on the Centre’s 2018 Southeast Asia Scoping Report recommendations, while also building specific capacities to prevent, detect and control disease outbreaks.
 We are currently supporting an Australian National University ASEAN Fellow and capacity building in drug and medical test regulation through Australia’s Therapeutic Goods Administration.
 Future activities are likely to include laboratory strengthening, incident management and workforce development in human and animal health..